franzbu/HAeating/README.md

 5.  **Off:** Frost protection only (Target set to $5^\circ C$).

+---

+## Layer 1: Room-Level Logic (`RoomDemandCalculator`)

+Each room functions as an independent agent.
+It monitors its own temperature and decides whether to "request" heat from the boiler.

+### ☀️ Solar Compensation
+If a room has high solar gain (e.g., south-facing windows), the automation proactively reduces the target temperature when it's warm outside.
+This is used as a means of compensating for the fact that with direct sun exposure the surrounding temperature can be lowered to achieve the same comport level.

+The most straightforward solution to gauge the sun's intensity is a brightness sensor; however momentary cloudiness would need to be taken into account.
+What I have found a reliable source of gauging the sun's intensity is the temperature in a greenhouse, and since there is one in my garden, that is what I use.

+#### How the Calculation Works
+The logic uses the range between 20.0°C (start) and 35.0°C (peak) to decide how much of that 1–5 degree "discount" to apply:
+Below 20°C Garden Temp: The offset is 0.0.
+The room stays at the full target temp.
+At 35°C Garden Temp: The offset is 100% of the helper value.
+If the helper is set to 3.0, the target temp drops by 3.0°C. In between (e.g., 27.5°C): The offset is scaled linearly (at 27.5°C, it would be 50% of the helper).

+### 🔥 Boost Mode
+If a room temperature is significantly below the target (e.g., after a window was left open), the room calculates a **Boost Factor**.
+This tells the boiler to provide much hotter water temporarily to recover the room temperature as fast as possible.

+---

+### Dashboard Intelligence
+The system dynamically generates status messages for your Home Assistant UI:
+* *“Heating starts at 06:00”*
+* *“Heating stops at 22:30 tomorrow.”*
+* *“Heating stops at next power cut ;)”* (For continuous 24/7 schedules).

+### Safety Features
+* **Modbus Health Check:** If the connection to the boiler's ESP32 Gateway fails, the system sends an emergency Telegram notification.
+* **Auto-Revert:** If **Party Mode** is active but all radiator valves have closed (meaning the house is warm), the system automatically reverts to **Auto** to save fuel.

+---

 #### Interaction & Controls
 * **Cycle Schedules:** Tap the main schedule card to cycle forward; tap the icon to cycle backward.